iamthespacecadet said: Say five facts about yourself and then send this to ten of your favorite followers who you absolutely love. <3!

 5) … THIS IS TOO HARD AND I GIVE UP.
 So I’m just gonna enumerate a bunch of movies I adore here: Gladiator (if you ever need anyone to give the “if you find yourselves riding in green fields” speech at a moment’s notice, I’m your girl), The Assassination of Jesse James by the Coward Robert Ford (hypnotic), The Dark Knight (shocking I know), The English Patient (“we die rich with lovers and tribes” sob sob), The Social Network (… and Zodiac and The Girl with the Dragon Tattoo, FINCHER ILU), Master and Commander (HOLD FAST), and Tinker Tailor Soldier Spy (replay value: through the roof since I still couldn’t give a coherent summary of the plot haha despite having seen it dozens of times).

-ashleythedragon asked: TOP FAVORITE SNACKS!
+ashleythedragon said: TOP FAVORITE SNACKS!
 Let's get our munchies on.

 Aw man you’re making me hungry!